CybroOdoo/CybroAddons/table_reservation_on_website/README.rst

     :target: https://www.gnu.org/licenses/lgpl-3.0-standalone.html
     :alt: License: LGPL-3

-Table Reservation on Website
+Table Reservation On POS And Website
 ============================
-This module allows to reserve tables in POS from website.
+This module allows to reserve tables in POS and website.

 Configuration
 =============